-- 1. Ask clients to make a drawing that represents their life up to the present (a line, a circle, a spiral).
+ectives : Help clients to Gain a better understanding of their personality traits, strengths, needs and motivations.
+Gain awareness of their past experiences and the lessons learned.
+Identify obstacles encountered and find solutions (e.g., networks, resources, strengths). racteristics: A very concrete, personal, and visual activity.
+Depending on the client's creativity, you encourage them to include photos, souvenirs, and descriptors.
+25: Ask clients to make a drawing that represents their life up to the present (a line, a circle, a spiral).
 Ask clients to start with their birth and to make note of positive events.
 Let clients know that they also have the option to include negative events as well.
-Tell the clients that they must share their drawing with the group but that they won't have to explain all of their experiences. - 2.
-Ask clients to put keywords next to each experience. - 3.
-Invite clients to share their time lines with the whole group or, if it is an individual activity, with the counsellor. - 4.
-After presenting their time lines to the group, give clients more time to improve upon it (e.g., by adding more keywords or events). - 5.
-Display timelines in the classroom (if the information is not too personal). - 6.
-Now and then, suggest that clients add more material to their time lines.

-Alternate approaches: Create a collage or a professional time line.

-Caution: Some personal elements may stir up emotions not only for clients but also for the group.
-Before doing this activity, it is important to verify how comfortable clients are with the idea of sharing certain personal information with the group and to establish parameters.

-Sample questions to ask clients:

-(during the group presentation or in an individual meeting)

-- · What did you learn from this experience? - · What did you like best about this experience? (if positive) - · How did you feel after this experience? - · When this particular experience happened, did people in your life help you? - · What part of this experience would you like to experience again?
-What would you do differently the next time? - · What elements of this situation could you control? - · What behaviour in this situation might prove useful in a professional situation?
+Tell the clients that they must share their drawing with the group but that they won't have to explain all of their experiences.
+Ask clients to put keywords next to each experience.
+Invite clients to share their time lines with the whole group or, if it is an individual activity, with the counsellor.
+After presenting their time lines to the group, give clients more time to improve upon it (e.g., by adding more keywords or events).
+Display timelines in the classroom (if the information is not too personal).
+Now and then, suggest that clients add more material to their time lines. rnate approaches: Create a collage or a professional time line. tion : Some personal elements may stir up emotions not only for clients but also for the group.
+Before ng this activity, it is important to verify how comfortable clients are with the idea of sharing certair sonal information with the group and to establish parameters. aple questions to ask clients: ing the group presentation or in an individual meeting) What did you learn from this experience?
+What did you like best about this experience? (if positive) How did you feel after this experience?
+When this particular experience happened, did people in your life help you?
+What part of this experience would you like to experience again?
+What would you do differently the next time?
+What elements of this situation could you control?